mambalex/Alex-s-Cheatsheets/README.md

 ## CI/CD Pipeline 🚀

-An changes in the main branch will trigger Netlify pipeline to deploy the app
+Any changes in the main branch will trigger Netlify pipeline to deploy the app